belle2/basf2/online_book/basf2/cs.rst

     Tree Learning <https://en.wikipedia.org/wiki/Decision_tree_learning>`_ and
     `Gradient Tree Boosting
     <https://en.wikipedia.org/wiki/Gradient_boosting#Gradient_tree_boosting>`_
     for a more detailed overview.
-For details on FastBDT, the implementation used at at Belle II take a look at this `article
+For details on ``FastBDT``, the implementation used at at Belle II take a look at this `article
     <https://link.springer.com/article/10.1007/s41781-017-0002-8>`_.
 The
     source code can be found `here <https://github.com/thomaskeck/FastBDT/>`_.